aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ## **Rename a Named Range**

-Aspose.Cells allows you to rename a named range for your need.
-You may get the named range and rename it by using [**Name.GetText()**](https://reference.aspose.com/cells/cpp/aspose.cells/name/gettext/) attribute.
+Aspose.Cells allows you to rename a named range to suit your needs.
+You may get the named range and rename it by using the **Name.SetText()** method.
 The following example shows how to rename a named range.

 ```cpp
 #include <iostream>